 It’s really important that your Pathway Plan includes your aspiration to go to university.
-Pathway Plans are agreements between you and the local authority they outline the support they will give you.
+Pathway Plans are agreements between you and the local authority, and they outline the support you will receive.
 If it’s not written in your plan it can be difficult to get the authority to provide it.
-Don’t panic if your plan doesn’t mention university – talk to your personal advisor to request it is included along with the support they are able to give you.
+Don’t panic if your plan doesn’t mention university – talk to your personal adviser to request its inclusion along with whatever relevant support they are able to give you.

 - UCAS information for care leavers

 - Care Leaver Bursaries - Scholarship Hub